 A story introduction needs a hook to grab the reader’s attention, background information on the story’s fictional world and characters, and a hint of the conflict to come.
 The best introductions are short and snappy, so don’t get too bogged down in details.
 However, you also don’t want to give too much away, or the audience will lose interest.
 Think of the introduction as a teaser for what’s to come – it should whet the appetite without spoiling the main course.
-With a bit of practice, you’ll be able to write engaging and informative introductions.

 To write a great fiction story, you must start with a strong introduction.
 This section introduces your story’s characters, setting, and plot and hooks the audience so they will want to keep reading.

 It’s essential to make sure your introduction is well-written so that readers are drawn in and invested in your story!